-While a Thailand Branch Office is a same legal entity as the foreign parent company, tax laws in Thailand treat it a separate legal entity.
+While a Thailand Branch Office is the same legal entity as the foreign parent company, tax laws in Thailand treat it as a separate legal entity.
 The tax laws in Thailand treat a Branch Office as a profit-seeking entity, and hence, a Branch Office in Thailand is subject to all the transaction and income taxes which apply to any corporate profit-seeking entities in the country.

 Summary of the taxes that the Branch Office in Thailand is subject to is as follows:

 - Corporate income tax on the net profits of the branch office

 - Withholding tax on payments of income to recipients in Thailand